 October

 Before the trick-or-treaters make their way to your lawn, make your final cuts!
-Mow until the grass stops growing, and ensure the last few times are slightly lower than normal.
+Mow until the grass stops growing, and keep that mowing height up.
+Higher mowing heights equal more leaf area for photosynthesis, increasing the amount of food stored for regrowth in the spring.
 Make any soil corrections before winter hits.

 November